 This is a great way to show the passing of time in a still photo.
-By setting your camera up on a tripod or by setting it on a stable surface, and then setting the shutter speed a longer period of time; typically you will use the “Bulb” setting in your camera.
-This mode will allow you to control how long the shutter remains open for, manually.
+By setting your camera up on a tripod or by setting it on a stable surface, and then set the shutter speed for a longer period of time; typically you will use the “Bulb” setting in your camera.
+This mode will allow you to manually control how long the shutter remains open for.
 As an example, you could keep the shutter open for 3 minutes and 12 seconds exactly.
 When doing this type of photography, it is good to use a digital watch or stopwatch to keep track of how long your exposure lasts, considering the LCD screen on your DSLR will not show you this information.
 A common time-lapse image you will see involves trails of lights, usually coming from a car’s headlights or taillights, tracing through the frame.

 I would assume most of people have heard this term before, but might be unaware of how this effect is achieved.
 In still photography, this is when you take separate photos and stitch them together to create one large, and usually long, image.
 The purpose is showing the viewer a wide view of a particular space.
 I love to do panoramic shots when I'm visting the ocean, and want to capture what I'm seeing to the right and left of me, not just what's right in front of me.
 Sometimes the stitching of the images will be done automatically by the camera by utilizing an included panoramic setting built into the camera.
 Then other times, this stitching process will be done using photo editing software.
 In the latest versions of Adobe Photoshop, there is a feature that can merge your photos together to make a panoramic out of multiple images by selecting the images involved and letting the program do the work!

 High Dynamic Range (HDR)